telerik/ajax-docs/controls/panelbar/templates/databinding-expressions.md

 Sometimes, when you use Item or Content templates, you want the controls in the template to display information associated with the panel item properties.
 For example, consider a simple panel bar with a text box in the item templates of child items:

->note Please note that the approach that follows is valid for Content Templates as well.
+>tip Please note that the approach that follows is valid for Content Templates as well.
 >